 - Brassicas tend to be prone to aphids, so check them regularly and spray immediately, if needed, with an organic aphicide.

 - Water the vegetable garden thoroughly once a week and apply 6:3:4 or 8:1:5 fertilisers to leafy veg and herbs.

-- Divide and transplant asparagus and rhubarb now.
+- Divide and transplant or plant new asparagus crowns and rhubarb plants now.

 - Replenish the mulch layer around your citrus trees.
 After fruiting, prune out any dead branches and spindly growth.
 Cut off water shoots at the base of the tree.